 In this series of seminars, aspects of anatomy, biomechanics and function are explored with particular emphasis on normal function and clinical aspects.
 How does the limb adjust to deterioration and wear, to traumatic loss or to congenital absence?
 How does surgery use the biomechanical language of the hand to reconstruct, and to make best use of altered or missing anatomy?

 Pathology; deterioration; loss or adjustment through trauma and congenital malformations as well as the principles of reconstruction are used to illustrate the characteristics of anatomy of the hand and upper limb.

 16th November to 2nd December 2017

 Series of Lectures, Tutorials and Teaching Operative sessions

-Instructional courses at: Kirtipur Hospital, Plastic Surgery Unit, Kathmandu, Nepal
+Instructional course at: Kirtipur Hospital, Plastic Surgery Unit, Kathmandu, Nepal